Logo creation

 The purpose of logo creation

-When done properly and most effectively, a brand logo is a symbol or distillation of the brand strategy.
 That is because its purpose is to convey the strategy.
 And to do so in the most immediate and direct way possible.
-In order to do this, there must be an idea – a concept – not a mere decoration.
-And its design must be simple in order for it to have meaningful resonance for audiences.
-Because those who usually see it do so in a blink.
+To do this, there must be an idea – a concept – not a mere decoration.
+And its design must be simple for it to have meaningful resonance for audiences.

-Simplicity is key to communicating the concept
+Simplicity is critical to communicating the concept

 Simplicity is key in logo creation because complexity means interference between the viewer and the concept.
 The primary goal of the brand logo is to create a focus for the concept.
 And that can only be achieved when there is a single point of action.
-If target audiences are distracted and allowed to wander, they lose focus.
-As a result, they lose the concept and forget it altogether.

 Dimensions add complexity

-In contrast to two-dimensional logos, a brand logo with several dimensions adds immediate complexity.
-The third dimension adds another layer.
 Unless the design considers the potential for this complexity, the viewer is forced to work harder.
-MUCH harder in order to get the concept.
+MUCH harder to get the concept.
 Instead of immediately seeing the single action point (and concept), the viewer has to digest more information.
-The single-action point may be diminished.

 Dimensions add cost